MicrosoftDocs/win32/desktop-src/Msi/applying-a-patch-package-to-a-local-installation.md

 ---
-Description: 'You may apply the small update to a local installation of MNP2000 with the sample patch MNPpatch.msp created in Generating a Patch Package.' ms.assetid: '928182ae-5ddb-446f-a9b8-e8b3aa4ce49c'
+Description: You may apply the small update to a local installation of MNP2000 with the sample patch MNPpatch.msp created in Generating a Patch Package. ms.assetid: 928182ae-5ddb-446f-a9b8-e8b3aa4ce49c
-title: Applying a Patch Package to a Local Installation
+title: Applying a Patch Package to a Local Installation ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Applying a Patch Package to a Local Installation